The high school application process can be exciting, daunting,

 Applicants should indicate on the ISEE registration form that College Prep is

-receive test scores.
+receive your test scores.
 The ISEE code number for College

 Applicants need not take the test at College Prep; several test dates and local